 Will China Cut Output This Year?

-Outside of China, mine supply of zinc fell by 10% last year.
+Reuters reported that zinc supply for the rest of the world also fell by 10% last year.
 However, production increased inside China.
 In 2017 investors will be closely monitoring China’s numbers.
 Although output rose, imports slumped by 38% last year.
 This, combined with falling treatment charges, suggests that a raw material shortfall is building in China as well.
 China must get serious about controlling industrial metals output to solve its pollution problems.

-The conclusion: it’s only a matter of time before Chinese producers are forced to cut refined zinc output.
+The conclusion: China will need to cut refined zinc output.